cosmos/sdk-tutorials/academy/xl-run-prod/0-overview.md

 * A faucet for your testnet(s).
 * Public RPC ports for your users.
 * When necessary, nodes that are running in preparation of a migration.
-* When wanted, a working IBC infrastructure.
+* When wanted, a working Inter-Blockchain Communication Protocol (IBC) infrastructure.

 A good way to divide and conquer is to go with:

-* Binary software preparation.
+* Binary software preparation
-* Key management.
+* Key management
-* Genesis generations.
+* Genesis generations
-* Network setup.
+* Network setup
-* Software run and launch.
+* Software run and launch
-* Migration preparation.
+* Migration preparation
-* IBC preparation.
+* IBC preparation

 Start with the binary preparation in the [next section](./1-software.md).